patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 Note:
 Well more like handreds of arduinos.
 Well you have to imagine better than that... that's only 72 of them.
-Imagine tht you can flash them all at once with the same firmware.
+Imagine that you can flash them all at once with the same firmware.

 --